The geometry of the space-time and motion of the spinning bodies: 3-dimensional time

-We notice that the well known 4-dimensional space-time is not fixed in 6 dimensions, but changes with the direction of velocity.
+According to the previous theorem the well known 4-dimensional space-time is not fixed in 6 dimensions, but changes with the direction of velocity.
 Namely this 4-dimensional space-time is generated by the basic space vectors and the velocity vector from the imaginary part of the complex base.